Artificial reef: Temple Reef

+The Temple Reef Foundation was founded in 2017 to support marine conservation and the further development of artificial surfing reefs in the area.
+In 2019 Bennington's Reef was added to the Temple reef dive site using a patented design for cement-dolomite blocks.
+The initial block was 3D printed, and further blocks were built using molded frames.
+In 2020, the project began testing a new block prototype that uses eggshell waste, sand, pebbles, and cement, stabilized with iron rebar.

 Dubai

 Pearl of Dubai is an art-inspired Lost City off the coast of Dubai.
 The site encompasses five acres and is located at the World Islands.
 At a depth of 10 to 20 m, the site is designed as an ancient lost city, complete with temples and statues using regional design cues from 800 BC.
+In 2023, designs for the world's largest ocean restoration and ecotourism project was unveiled in Dubai.
+The project named Dubai Reefs, aims to use 3D printing technology to create the world's largest artificial reef.

 Aqaba, Jordan

 Jordan made an under-water military vehicles museum, which is intended to form an artificial reef over time.

 Philippines

 Underwater Chocolate Hills is an artificial reef project undertaken by Spindrift Reefs Dive Center off the coast of Panglao Island in the Philippines.
 It consists of broken coral harvested by local divers, who attach it to wire structures.
 The structures are built in the same shape as the Chocolate Hills, which can be found in the Bohol Region.
 The intent is to create a new dive site and new marine habitat.

 Lebanon

 In 2018, the Lebanese Army donated 10 stripped tanks to an NGO and sunk them 3 km away from the coast of Sidon, South Lebanon.